kenrector/sigma-cpv-kit/README.md

 ## Logging on
 Time share logons are enabled by the ON keyin at the Operator Console (OC).
 Activate the OC with CTL-P and at the prompt type ON 107 to set the number of online users to 107.
 The system is now up and prepared for users to log on.
-The number 107 is based on the amount of users supported by the swap device less the number of required ghost jobs started at system boot, (121 - 14). you can choose a lesser value.
+The number 107 is based on the number of users supported by the swap device less the number of required ghost jobs started at system boot, (121 - 14). you can choose a lesser value.

 This CP-V installation is configured with COC lines 0-5 and 10 configured for particular types of terminals and printers.
 The remaining lines are configured as VT-100 type terminals.
 The sigma.ini file includes simh V4 attach commands that allow one to select which lines you will connect to based on port number.
 Simh V3 has a different method of selecting lines.